-Estonia took over the rotating Presidency of the European Council at the beginning of July, bringing digitalisation and technological progress to the forefront of the EU’s agenda.
+Estonia took over the rotating Presidency of the European Council at the beginning of July, bringing digitalisation and technological progress to the EU’s agenda.

-The Estonian presidency’s digital priorities will go beyond the Digital Single Market, which is still being negotiated, and will seek “to take advantage of the digital revolution to bring more benefits to citizens”, as well as making the free movement of data the fifth freedom of the EU.
+The Estonian Presidency’s digital priorities will go beyond the Digital Single Market, which is still being negotiated.
+They will seek “to take advantage of the digital revolution to bring more benefits to citizens”, as well as making the free movement of data the fifth freedom of the EU.

 To this end, they will focus on cross-border e-commerce and e-services, creating an environment favourable to innovation and advancing cross-border digital public services.

-The presidency, the beginning of a ‘presidency trio’ including Bulgaria and Austria, will further focus on an open and innovative economy, peace and prosperity for EU citizens and equal opportunities and sustainability.
+The beginning of a ‘presidency trio’ including Bulgaria and Austria, the Presidency will further focus on an open and innovative economy, peace and prosperity for EU citizens, and equal opportunities and sustainability.

 Estonia has been a world leader in e-governance and e-services since the 1990s, with an estimated 99% of all public services available online, based on all of its citizens having a secure digital identity.